The Treatment of Behavioral Addictions in Frisco, Texas

 • We will use regular assessments, your feedback, and our own observations to evaluate your progress.
 We also routinely review your goals within each session.
 Identify the successes and areas for improvement.

-9. Environmental factors: Stressful life events, social pressure, or an environment that enables the addictive behavior can make it difficult for clients to sustain changes made during therapy.
+9. Environmental factors: Stressful life events, social pressure, or an environment that enables your addiction can make it difficult to stay sober.
+It is important to identify and address these factors in order to maintain recovery.

-10. Biological factors: In some cases, genetic or neurological factors may contribute to the persistence of the addictive behavior, making it more challenging to treat through behavioral counseling alone.
+10. Biological factors: In some cases, genetic or neurological factors may contribute to addiction.
+This can make it more challenging to treat through behavioral counseling alone.

 After completing behavioral addiction therapy, various tools and resources may be provided to help prevent relapse and maintain long-term recovery.
 These may include: